WKU’s Bassey heads list of top players from smaller leagues

 Although he plays outside the major conferences, Bassey isn’t exactly a sleeper.

-Rated as the nation’s No. 6 overall prospect in his high school class according to composite rankings of recruiting sites compiled by 247Sports, Bassey is the rare five-star prospect to sign with a mid-major program.
+He’s rated the nation’s No. 6 overall prospect in his high school class, according to composite rankings of recruiting sites compiled by 247Sports.
+Bassey is the rare five-star prospect to sign with a mid-major program.
 He plays for a Western Kentucky staff that includes his legal guardian, Hennssy Auriantal, as an assistant coach.

 He entered his name into the draft after his freshman season before opting to stay in school.
 Bassey said the pre-draft process helped him realize what he needs to make himself a better prospect.

 That included improving his post moves and his shooting.
-Bassey also was reminded about the importance of playing hard at all times and not taking any plays off.
+Bassey was reminded about the importance of playing hard at all times and not taking any plays off.

 Bassey was working his way back from a knee injury early last season and played with a brace on his right knee for much of Western Kentucky’s nonconference schedule.